Fees & Fee Reductions

 If students pay for but do not take an exam, they may request a refund from the AP Coordinator.
 Local school policy determines the amount of the refund.
 The school is charged $15 for each exam ordered but not taken.
 This fee does not apply when an alternate replaces a regular exam.
 Once a student begins an exam, the fee is not refundable.

-For schools participating in AP Capstone in 2014-15, the fee for AP Seminar is $139, with schools retaining a $9 rebate per exam (including schools outside the U.S., U.S. territories and commonwealths, and Canada).
+For schools participating in AP Capstone in 2015-16, the exam fee for AP Seminar and AP Research is $139 each, with schools retaining a $9 rebate per exam (including schools outside the U.S., U.S. territories and commonwealths, and Canada).
+It is expected that an exam will be ordered for all students enrolled in each course.